A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

 with the notation $\bx_{j}=\left (x_{j}^{1},x_{j}^{2}\right )$.
 We then have

 where we expanded the square using that $\psi_{2}$ is real and applied both that $\b\alpha\b \leq 1$ and that $\b \bx_{1}-\bx_{2}\b_{R}\geq \b\bx_{1}-\bx_{2}\b$. \end{proof}

-A key step is to reduce the lower bound to the energy with exactly two particles in a square.
+A key step is to prove a lower bound on the energy of $n$ particles in terms of the energy with exactly two particles.
 The basic idea is simple: if the ground state for $n$ particles is nearly constant, it assigns non-zero probability to the event ``a subsquare contains exactly two particles''.
 If the ground state is not nearly constant, it must come with some positive kinetic energy.